ildarmgt/notes/README.md

 **Done**

-what plug-in does
+what plug-in does:

-  * now can right click app.rb and hit `run code` or use play button with app.rb open; when done, ctrl-c in terminal
+  * with those settings, sends the long terminal command to internal terminal

 what terminal command does:

-1. run ruby file
+  1. run selected ruby file
   2. wait 1 second
   3. opens localhost:4567 in chrome (hide browser return outputs in terminal)
   4. print 10 blank lines (so easier to see where server starts)
   5. write `server up`
   6. make sure server outputs are visible / at front
   7. if ruby process returns error, say `ruby fail` (shouldn't say it if terminated by Ctrl-C)
   8. when ruby process terminated, say `server down`
   9. show all running processes in that terminal to make sure no left over ruby server processes